jbk2/battleship/README.md

 5. Open your browser and navigate to `http://localhost:8080/` to play the game.

 ### Todos:
+- explicitly set & remove baord listeners
   - disable computer board listeners unless it's humans turn
 - build in 2nd turn on hit
 - intro win condition stopping play and displaying winner
 - intro computer move logic to hit near to existing hits